 With an internationally successful Schramsberg sparkling wines in production, gaining critical acclaim and recognition, the Davies family began to experiment with other varietals in the vineyards surrounding the winery, simply for the love of winemaking.
-They were especially interested in finding ways to manage heavy tannins and tight structure sometimes characteristic of Diamond Mountain grown fruit.
+They were especially interested in finding ways to manage heavy tannins and tight structure sometimes characteristic of fruit grown on Diamond Mountain.

 In 1994, the first red wine grapes were planted on the estate.
-Most wineries after planting vineyards will take full advantage to harvest their first grapes within 3 or 4 years after planting, but this was not so with Davies Vineyards.
-They waited 7 years before releasing their first commercial vintage in 2001.
-They were not producing wine commercially during this time, as it was merely for their own experimentation and knowledge.
-Throughout the process, they kept tweaking blocks in the vineyard including layout, types of rootstock, clones and varietals.
+Most wineries take full advantage to harvest their first grapes within 3-4 years after planting, but this was not so with Davies Vineyards.
+They waited seven years before releasing their first commercial vintage in 2001.
+Throughout this time they kept tweaking blocks in the vineyard and furthering their own knowledge and experimentation.

 What began as a passion has turned into a highly collectable and sought-after prize.